 One of the most common interests among people in Utah (both liberal and conservative) is the outdoors.
 The great outdoors is one of the main reasons people move to Utah and Stay in Utah.
 In fact it is even the thing that drew my own family here.
 Utah is one of the most aesthetically beautiful states in the nation.
 I would even say it is one of the most visually striking natural places in the world.
 Tourists come from all over the world to see the landscape here and enjoy the many outdoor activities that you can do here.
 Hiking, horseback riding, backpacking, camping, rock climbing, fishing, mountain biking, kayaking, caving etc. and who could forget skiing?
 The skiing is so good here that I am finding it hard to pry myself away from the state despite being ready to leave.
 I can honestly say as a die-hard skier that Utah snow is the best snow on earth!
 There is so much untouched wilderness here it boggles the mind.
 There is almost nothing ‘going on’ in Utah except for outdoor activities.
 I go so far as to say there is no reason to live here unless you have a particular outdoor recreation that you love.

 The culture in Salt Lake City is nothing like the culture in the more rural towns of Utah.
 Rural Utah culture is like an inbred, religious flavored mix between the movie Stepford Wives and the movie Brokeback Mountain.
 Most of Utah belongs to Mormons.
 They own the state, governmental institutions and all.
 Growing up in rural Utah, people do not ask you what religion you are because it is assumed.
 A non-Mormon is like a kind of rare alien species.
 Honestly, as is the case with any dominant religious area, being a non-member of the predominant religion can feel like being a fish in shark-infested water.
 The Mormons in Utah are famous for a special breed of ‘fake sugar cookie niceness’ that compels them to do all kinds of nice things for you when they are attempting to convert you and enhance their own sense of divinity.
-But after attempts to convert you fail, they close their doors to you entirely and you are ostracized and shunned from the greater community.
+But after attempts to convert you fail, many close their doors to you entirely and you are ostracized and shunned from the greater community.
 It was explained to me numerous times growing up by Mormons in the community that Mormons believe there is one excuse for a person not converting to the church: They haven’t been exposed to the gospel.
 To give everyone the opportunity to transcend obscurity and darkness as well as to give them the opportunity to reach the highest kingdom of heaven, they send missionaries all across the world to deliver the gospel.
 In essence, they believe that once a person is exposed to the gospel, they will instantly receive the spirit of revelation that the church is true.
 So, if someone is exposed to gospel and does not convert, it means they are “one of Satan’s recruits sent to tempt members of the church off the path”.
 It is sort of like some Mormons believe exposure to gospel is a litmus test for evil.
 So, once they realize you are not going to convert, they cease their kind efforts and you are treated with distrust, confusion and disgust like you are something to be eradicated.

 I could go into all the bizarre aspects of Mormon Culture and all the details of Mormon beliefs and this blog would be five miles long.
 But I will simply assert that like nearly any religion, there are some beautiful spiritual truths inherent within the gospel itself.
 However, religious doctrine and religious culture are not one in the same.
-And I detest the Utah Mormon culture.
-Many out of state Mormons move here, excited to live in the holy land of their church, only to leave disillusioned and desperate to escape the stuffy and shockingly un-Christian tone of the culture here.